 Meaningful patient and public involvement is key to the success of the Trust.
-We will ensure that we continue to engage and involve the people who use our services, carers, partners and wider stakeholders in our services.
+We will ensure that we continue to engage and involve our patients, carers, partners and wider stakeholders in the delivery and design of our services.

 We will: